processing/art-plus-code/_curriculum/01-01_Intro.md

 1. Recreating the partner’s lost object using p5.js.
 1. Sharing out.

-## Warm-Up Exercises
+## Warm-Up Exercise
-Some options for unplugged exercises:
 ### Planning your Lost & Found Project
-1. Once students know what their lost object is, they take turns describing it to their partner.
-Taking notes on what their partner says is encouraged.
+1. Students exchange written descriptions of their objects with one another.
-1. Then, each partner creates a “paper prototype” of the object by drawing it using simple shapes (rectangles, squares, circles, ellipsesovals, pointsarcs, lines, etc) and writing down what color each shape should be.
+1. Then, each partner draw the object on paper by using simple shapes (rectangles, squares, circles, ellipsesovals, pointsarcs, lines, etc) and writing down what color each shape should be.
 1. After 5 minutes of drawing, students take turns showing their drawing to the other for feedback.
 Feedback should be minimal and should not add too many complicated elements to the original drawing.

-### Draw me a Pattern!
-1. In pairs of two, students place a tall object (e.g., a laptop) between them so that they can’t see what their partner is working on.
-1. Working separately, students design and draw simple patterns on paper.
-1. Using plain language, students take turns to describe the pattern they’ve designed to their partner.
-The goal is for their partner to render the pattern on their paper as accurately as possible.
-1. Once students have completed their interpretative drawings, remove the tall object and compare the original and interpretive patterns.

-### Emoji Letter
-1. Students draft a short introduction of themselves in plain language first, then encode their introductions using emojis.
-1. In pairs of two, students exchange email addresses with one another and send their introductions, written in emoji language, to their partners.
-1. After receiving their partner’s emoji letter, students attempt to decode their partner’s introductions back to plain language and email their interpretation back to them.